timobickmann/timobickmann/README.md

 MERN-Stack Student at [DCI](https://digitalcareerinstitute.org/de/courses/web-development).

-Currently working on a [Sveltekit project](https://github.com/timobickmann/webdev-learning-hub) to keep track of my learning, notetaking, etc.

 <!--
 **timobickmann/timobickmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.